JJR1234/GPAM/README.md

 FigureS1andS2.R: run this code to generate Figures S1 and S2 of the paper.

 ### (3) The following R codes can be used to replicate the results in real data application in the paper.
 #### The ICU EHR dataset used in the paper can be downloaded from the website: https://physionet.org/content/challenge-2012/1.0.0/.
-In particular, the following files are used for analysis: Outcomes-a.txt, Outcomes-b.txt, Outcomes-c.txt, set-a.tar.gz, set-b.tar.gz, and set-c.tar.gz.
-Each of these files can be downloaded from the Folder Navigation located at the bottom of the webpage (No need to download the large ZIP file).
-After these files have been downloaded and all *.tar.gz files have been unzipped, the following codes can be run to reproduce the corresponding results.
+Specifically, the following files are required for the analysis: Outcomes-a.txt, Outcomes-b.txt, Outcomes-c.txt, set-a.tar.gz, set-b.tar.gz, and set-c.tar.gz.
+These files can be downloaded individually from the *Folder Navigation* section at the bottom of the webpage (there is no need to download the large ZIP archive).
+After downloading the files and extracting all the .tar.gz archives, the following R code can be run to reproduce the corresponding results.

 preprocess_mimic.R: this code has to be run **first** to prprocess the dataset before running the codes below.
 Remember to change the **path_to_data** variable in the code to specify the correct path to the folder containing all the data files, that is Outcomes-a.txt, Outcomes-b.txt, Outcomes-c.txt, set-a/, set-b/, and set-c/.